vivianhoang/slack-tic-tac-toe/README.md

 This is a slash command integration of tic-tac-toe that is playable for users within a Slack Team.
 There can be multiple games being played simultaneously within a team, but there can only be one game being played per channel.
 A player can only invite a perosn who exists within the team and cannot initiate a game by inviting themselves.
 If a player makes an invalid move or submits ___/ttt-help___, a Slack bot will display more information that is only visible to that user.
 Every other command is visible.

-Currently, the tic-tac-toe board displays normally on mobile and desktop, but not within mobile notifications.API tokens are currently stored in Heroku and the server automatically deploys when it is pushed to GitHub.
+Currently, the tic-tac-toe board displays normally on mobile and desktop, but not within mobile notifications.
+API tokens are currently stored in Heroku and the server automatically deploys when it is pushed to GitHub.

 ## Commands